ApexFarm/WELLogger/README.md

 # Well Logger

+*NOTE*: WELLogger 2.0 is comming soon.
+It is based on the platform event, and Lightning Web Component (LWC).
+API output type will be removed and replaced by the Event output.
+A nice backend terminal is developed with LWC for you to view logs in live.
+Database output will be renamed to Object vs Event.
+Checkout it out in develop branch.

 WELLogger is a thin wrapper around Salesforce Apex `System.debug`.
 It aims to pretty format objects for classes such as Exception, and HttpResponse etc automatically.
 ```java
 System.debug(ex.getMessage() + ': ' + ex.getStackTrackMessage()); // no more this